branko-jovanovski/IoT-and-Microcontrollers/01-Foundations-and-Logic/01-Microcontroller-IO-Foundations/01-digital-io-logic/README.md

 * **Simulation File:** [`01-digital-io-logic.pdsprj`](./01-digital-io-logic.pdsprj)

 ---
-*Developed for the IoT and Microcontrollers laboratory curriculum.*
+*Project developed for the IoT and Microcontrollers course.*